 “The business of the Company is to provide services to and participate and invest in energy related businesses.”

-Our business operations and the goals and strategies for our business areas are presented in greater detail on pages 16-18 of the Annual Report.
+Our business operations and the goals and strategies for our business areas are presented in greater detail on pages 16-18 of this Annual Report.

 3. Equity and Dividends

 The Board of Directors believes that the Company has an adequate capital structure.
-However, as a result of a weak market over recent years combined with substantial investments in fleet renewal, net interest-bearing debt, currently at $1 112.8 million, is higher than what the Board sees as beneficial for stakeholders over time.
-During 2018, taking into account experience from the downcycle and with a view that the Company’s markets will continue to be cyclical in the future, the Company has adopted a strategic target to over time reduce net interest-bearing debt to a level not exceeding $500-600 million, assuming the current size and composition of business activities.
+However, as a result of a weak market over several years, combined with substantial investments in fleet renewal, net interest bearing debt excluding lease liabilities, currently at $1 007.5 million, is higher than what the Board sees as beneficial for stakeholders over time.
+Taking into account experience from the downcycle and with a view that the Company’s markets will continue to be cyclical in the future, the Company has adopted a strategic target to over time reduce net interest bearing debt to a level not exceeding $500 to 600 million, assuming the current size and composition of business activities.
 As a result, the Company will give higher priority to profitability, cash flow generation and debt reduction than business growth until it reaches a lower debt level.
-The Board of Directors continually monitors the adequacy of the Company’s capital structure – both equity and funding – in light of its objectives, strategy, and risk profile.
+During 2019 the Company reduced its net interest bearing debt by $102.1 million, or 9.2%.
+The Board of Directors continually monitors the adequacy of the Company’s capital structure in light of its objectives, strategy, risk profile and outlook.

-The Board of Directors has adopted a dividend policy whereby it is the intention to distribute 25 to 50 percent of annual net income as dividends over time.
+The Board of Directors has adopted a dividend policy whereby it is the intention to distribute 25 to 50% of annual net income as dividends over time.
 The Board of Directors has no general authorization to distribute dividends.
-Any year’s dividend is decided by the AGM after a proposal from the Board of Directors.
+Each year’s dividend is decided by the AGM after a proposal from the Board of Directors.

 The Company has not distributed dividends in recent years due to a weak market, operating losses and a need to maintain an adequate liquidity reserve.
-Going forward, the Company’s capacity to pay a dividend will be assessed by the Board of Directors in light of, among other things, the market outlook and the Company’s equity and funding positions.
-Since the Company currently has a net interest-bearing debt which is above the targeted level, priority will, going forward, be given to debt reduction before resuming dividend payments.
-In addition, the Company is restricted in its combined Revolving Credit and Term Loan B facility and indenture from proposing a dividend for 2018 and while these agreements remain in place they provide certain requirements to be fulfilled before the Company can propose a dividend payment.
+Going forward, the Company’s capacity to pay dividend will be assessed by the Board of Directors in light of, among other things, the market outlook and the Company’s equity and funding positions.
+Since the Company currently has net interest bearing debt which is above the targeted level, priority is given to debt reduction before resuming dividend payments.
+In addition, the Company is restricted in its combined Revolving Credit and Term Loan B facility from proposing a dividend for 2019; and these agreements require certain conditions to be fulfilled before the Company may propose a dividend payment.

-The Board of Directors is authorized to buy back up to 10 percent of the Company’s share capital (treasury shares).
-The current authorization expires on June 30, 2019.
+The Board of Directors is authorized to buy back up to 10% of the Company’s share capital (treasury shares).
+The current authorization expires on June 30, 2020.
 However, a new authorization will, in line with past practice, be proposed at the next AGM.
 Purchase of treasury shares are subject to restrictions in the Revolving Credit and Term Loan B facility identical to those applicable for distribution of dividends.

-It has been an ongoing practice of PGS shareholders to grant authorizations to the Board of Directors permitting it to increase the Company’s share capital or issue convertible loans for up to 10 percent of the Company’s share capital for certain defined purposes.
-The current authorizations expire on June 30, 2019.
+It has been an ongoing practice of PGS shareholders to grant authorizations to the Board of Directors permitting it to increase the Company’s share capital or issue convertible loans for up to 10% of the Company’s share capital for certain defined purposes.
+The current authorizations expire on June 30, 2020.
 New authorization in line with past practice will be proposed at the next AGM.

 4. Equal Treatment of Shareholders and Transactions with Close Associates